Note: TLR is closed to submissions over the summer as we prepare our 10th issue. Please check back for updates to our reading schedule.

 - Feedback options are available for prose submissions; a submission that includes the feedback option is $7 for fiction and nonfiction, and $6 for flash.
-A fiction submission that includes a full critique is $35-$45, depending on length.
+A fiction or flash submission that includes a full critique is $35-$65, depending on length.

 What Kelly is looking for in Poetry:

 - In each submission, I am looking for a single, exquisitely written poem that surprises, challenges, and moves me.
 In your submission of 3 to 6 poems, please send a range of work rather than linked poems or poems that require extensive context to be best appreciated.